6 Cyber Security Strategies for Remote Businesses

 Multi-Factor Authentication (MFA)

 Enable MFA wherever is possible.
 There are examples of breaches in the news daily that could have been avoided by MFA.
+According to the Australian Cyber Security Centre, MFA is one of the most effective ways to secure your remote accounts.

 Security awareness training